TomKetCode/Hello-world/README.md

 # Hello-world
 For learning purposes

-Learning new things is scary and uncomfortable at first, but I will prevail
+Learning new things is scary and uncomfortable at first, but I will prevail!